 What Golf Clubs Come With The Fujikura Pro 60 Shaft?

-The biggest club that was featured with the Pro 60 was the TaylorMade M1 driver.
+The biggest club that was featured with the Fujikura Pro driver shaft, the Pro 60, was the TaylorMade M1 driver.
 The shaft released in 2015 and the M1 was released in January 2017.
 They are less than two years apart in terms of release date which helps pair them.

-Many buyers don’t pay much attention to the shaft when purchasing a brand new driver.
+Many buyers don’t pay much attention to driver shafts when purchasing a brand new driver.
 Most of the glamor goes to the shiny, large clubhead.

 The thoughts also tend to focus on how the ball is going to pop off the clubface and go further in distance or perform better than the player’s previous driver.